omarrayyann/MujocoAR/README.md

 ## How to contribute?

 Report any bugs you encounter to the [issue tracker](https://github.com/omarrayyann/MujocoAR/issues).
 Also, feel free to suggest any features.
-Those could be regarding the iOS app or the python package.
+Those could be regarding the app ([iOS swift code](https://github.com/omarrayyann/MujocoAR-iOS-App)) or the python package.

 ## Acknowledgement